carloslodelar/cardano-course/setting-up-a-local-cluster/create-a-second-stake-pool-before-we-move-to-babbage-era.md

 EOF
 ```

-Now write a script to start the pool2 node.
+You can now write a script to start the pool2 node:

 ```bash
 cat > pool2/startnode.sh <<EOF